oskarrough/codesandnotes/README.md

 # Codes & Notes

 This is the repository of the book on web development I’m writing.
-All published articles are not in here but on the website only.
-This repo contains drafts, design and a backup of my Wordpress setup.
+It contains my drafts, design ideas and a backup of my Wordpress setup.

+All finished articles are only on the website.

 Please read the [Introduction to Codes & Notes](http://codesandnotes.com/introduction).